timebertt/thesis-controller-sharding/content/40-design.md

 ## Coordination and Object Assignment

-Realizing coordination and object assignment ([requirement @sec:req-coordination]) in Kubernetes controllers is much simpler than in distributed databases.
+Realizing coordination and object assignment (requirement \ref{req:coordination}) in Kubernetes controllers is much simpler than in distributed databases.
 In contrast to sharding in databases, no request coordination is needed because no client directly communicates with the controller instances.
 Because of this, object assignments don't need to be persisted in a dedicated store or storage section like in Bigtable, MongoDB or Spanner [@bigtable2006; @mongodbdocs; @spanner2013].
 Furthermore, instances don't need to be aware of assignment information of objects they are not responsible for.